Nomination Process for the Test of Time Award

 - The SIGCSE Technical Symposium, ITICSE and ICER have already or will soon celebrate all-time award papers.
 Can those papers qualify for this award?
 Yes, this award draws from a larger pool than each of those awards.

 - What paper can receive this award?
-The ACM SIGCSE Test of Time Award recognizes an outstanding paper published in a conference sponsored or co-sponsored by SIGCSE (this includes ITiCSE working group reports that are published in the conference proceedings) or in an ACM journal at least 10 years prior (i.e., for 2020, papers must have been published before Dec 31, 2009).
+The ACM SIGCSE Test of Time Award recognizes an outstanding paper published in a conference sponsored or co-sponsored by SIGCSE (this includes ITiCSE working group reports that are published in the conference proceedings) or in an ACM journal at least 10 years prior (i.e., for the 2021 award, papers must have been published before Dec 31, 2010).
 Also, the paper must not have any current SIGCSE Board members (including the immediate past SIGCSE Board chair) as a coauthor.
 No work can win the award more than once.

 - What if a paper has been nominated in the past but didn’t win?
 The SIGCSE Board will maintain a database of past nominations and may identify up to two papers that will be considered without re-nomination for up to three years; however, a fresh nomination for any paper (especially if it highlights new evidence of impact) is always welcome.